AMULETAnalytics/UCLAIntroDataScience/README.md

 assignments, slides, and code.
 Check back each Monday for new materials.
 Content will be made available weekly throughout the course.

+6/18/2019 - UPDATE!
+I just got word from UCLA Extension that the absolute drop-dead date for turning in class assignments is June 30 when final grades must be submitted.
+Please make sure your class projects and any missing homework assignments are submitted by then.

 5/29/2019 - UPDATE!
 New due dates: HOMEWORK #3 is due: Tuesday night class, June 11, and Thursday night class, June 13.
 CLASS PROJECT is due: Tuesday night class, June 18, Thursday night class, June 20.

 5/17/2019 - HOMEWORK #2 UPDATE: for question #9 you may use the scatterplot3d package instead of rcmdr.